 For internal and external evaluation, the QA complete process has a defined cycle called P.D.C.A.
 The phases of this cycle are:

-Sometimes organisations do not have the capacity to assess in these terms for each supplier, however there are audit companies and standard certification organisations that can.
-Agencies should seek these third-party agencies out and/or include those certifications as criteria for vendor selection.
+Sometimes organisations do not have the capacity to assess in these terms each supplier, however there are audit companies and standard certification organisations that can.
+Agencies should seek these third party agencies out and/or include those certifications as criteria for vendor selection.

 There is a wide range of quality certifications, from seals applicable to an entire sector or to a specific product to, those that certify the quality of a process or those that focus on compliance with ethical and environmental standards.
 Some have great added value, others have more to do with marketing.
-They can have a national value or be internationally recognised.
-Although each stamp can be useful, International Organisation for Standardisation (ISO) standards are the considered the recognised international best practice.
+They can have a national value or be internationally recognized.
+Although each stamp can be useful at a certain moment, International Organisation for Standardization (ISO) standards are the considered the recognized international best practice.

-ISO is an independent, non-governmental Organisation created in 1946, and has been developing standards relating to manufacturing, managing processes, delivering services or supplying materials.
+ISO is an independent, non-governmental Organisation created in 1946, and has been developing standards relating to making products, managing processes, delivering services or supplying materials.

 Some of the most useful in the humanitarian sector are the following “families” standards:

-Buying a product with an ISO certification and/or to a company that has been ISO certified is a guarantee that the product or company has followed a quality process.
-Not all suppliers have ISO or other kind of certifications, especially in low income, disaster or conflict settings.
-Without these standards in place, agencies may need to look for other sources of information to assure the quality before or during establishing a relation with a supplier.
+Buying a product with an ISO certification and/or to a company that has been ISO certified is a guarantee that the product or company has been followed a quality process.
+However, not all the suppliers have ISO or other kind of certifications, especially in disaster or conflict settings.
+Without these standards in place, agencies may need to look for other sources of information to assure the quality before or during stablishing a relation with a supplier.

 A Financial audit can be complemented with the country fiscal year declaration and/or with bank statements that will help to evaluate their solvency.

 It is strongly advised that product inspection must also be conducted once the procuring agency takes possession.
-Not only should products be inspected the first time they are delivered, they should be reviewed throughout the delivery process.
+Not only should products be inspected the first time they are delivered, they should be reviewed throughout the delivery process, especially for large orders.
 For large orders that may have multiple or ongoing deliveries, product substitution can be and is a real problem.
 Some vendors may unscrupulously swap legitimate products for false, inappropriate or incorrect products later down the line.
 Without ongoing vigilance, even fully tested and certified products may not actually show up.

 Corporate fraud in any organisation runs ethical risks and leads to waste.
-In the case of non-profit institutions dedicated to tasks such as development or humanitarian aid, it threatens basic elements of their programming and their credibility within the community.
-Consequently, fraud must be dealt with swiftly and thoughtfully, anticipating events and not only reacting once they have been perpetrated.
+In the case of non-profit institutions dedicated to tasks such as development cooperation or humanitarian aid, it threatens basic elements of their programming and their credibility within the community.
+Consequently, fraud must be dealt with through a determined attitude, anticipating events and not only reacting once they have been perpetrated.